 If you definitely want to get a spot on Lanikai Beach, make sure you come early (I’d say before 10 AM) and to try to come on a weekday.
 The weekends get exceptionally crowded since this is such a popular beach.
 I encourage you to respect the no parking signs even if you’ll be “in and out”.
 The residents who live in this area have to deal with this on a daily basis so any help on your part in following the rules will be much appreciated.

-With its calm and gentle waves and flat sand beach, this is a great beach for young children to play and swim in.
+With its calm and gentle waves and flat sandy beach, this is a great beach for young children to play and swim in.
 You don’t have to worry about them stepping on sharp pieces of coral and they’ll be able to run and play to their heart’s delight.
 Bring some floats, boogie boards and sand castle tools for them to play with and you’ll be set.
 I do recommend bringing a cooler of drinks, lunch and snacks for you to munch on since it is too easy to spend the whole day here relaxing!

 Kayaking is another favored water activity here and you can even make your way to the Mokulua islands.
 The larger Moku Nui island is popular among kayakers and you’ll see several heading out that way on a daily basis.
 Please stay out of the inner area of Moku Nui island and completely off of the smaller Moku Iki island (do not land your vessel) as both of these areas are bird sanctuaries.
 Tiger sharks are known to swim around these islands so please use extra precaution.